 Staring famous French actors Lambert Wilson as Jacques Cousteau, Pierre Niney as Philippe Cousteau and Audrey Tautou as Simone Cousteau, the first trailer let us see some breath-taking images and vintage scuba diving gear.
 Here is the trailer:

-The movie will be released in the UK and Ireland on the 18th of August!
-I will be keeping an eye for a release in the US and Canada.
+The movie will be released in the UK and Ireland on the 18th of August.
+I will be keeping an eye on a release in the US and Canada.